andersonlimacrv/webhook-discord-action/README.md

 # Webhook Discord Push Action

-This is a project that sends Discord notifications for commits containing "#doc".
+This is a project that sends Discord notifications for commits containing `#doc`.

 ## Setup